 The method uses time-averaged dynamic pressures along the upper face of the lining and supposes a transfer of peak pressure pulses through the joints to determine the pressures acting along the lower face of the lining.
-Based on detailed laboratory measurements of net uplift forces on slabs for different flow conditions ([4]), the total underpressure can be derived by adding the time-averaged surface pressure field to the laboratory measurements of the net uplift pressure.
+Based on detailed laboratory measurements of net uplift forces on slabs for different flow conditions (Bellin and Fiorotto, 1995), the total underpressure can be derived by adding the time-averaged surface pressure field to the laboratory measurements of the net uplift pressure.
 As such, the peak pressure values that are supposed to act under the slabs are applied over a restricted area of the slab to comply with the total underpressure measured in the laboratory.
 Because the small-scale laboratory tests did not account for transient waves, these peak pressure pulses have then to be multiplied by an amplification factor accounting for transient wave effects through the joints.
 Finally, subtracting the computed surface pressure field from the corrected underpressures results in transient net uplift pressures and forces on the slabs.
 Use of a differential equation valid for a spring-mass system then allows dimensioning the necessary steel area of the slab anchors.
-The method has already been applied on real-life studies of stilling basin design.
+The method has already been applied on real-life studies of stilling basin design in both the western US and central Switzerland.
+The new lining of the latter stilling basin is actually under construction.